hiiamboris/red-wiki/Introduction-to-Red.md

     S**t.
 I am talking to an imaginary person.
 }

 ; Look at this!
 I am Elliot!
-Haha... but seriously
+Haha... but seriously, Mr. Robot is cool.
+; So you can see now that we can comment anywhere as long as we have ; <== This symbol (called a semi-colon)

 # External Links
 http://learnxinyminutes.com/docs/red/